bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain only (TIME)

 Description:
-`QC` performs software quadrature phase correction.
-The cross correlation coefficient between the real and imaginary buffers is obtained and the appropriate fraction of the imaginary buffer subtracted from the real buffer.
+`QC` performs software quadrature phase correction on an FID in the visible processing buffer.
+The cross correlation coefficient between the real and imaginary parts of the buffer is obtained and the appropriate fraction of the imaginary part subtracted from the real part.
 ## QUIT
 Quit acquisition